 Stovall joined the Huskers in January 2016 after being selected from a Husker walk-on tryout.
 Stovall played high school football at Creighton Prep, where he collected first-team Super-State accolades in 2014 when the Junior Jays took Class A state runner-up honors.
 Stovall had six interceptions, eight pass breakups, two blocked kicks and 45 tackles as a senior.
 Offensively, he rushed 75 times for 812 yards and 11 touchdowns, while catching four passes for 58 yards.
 Stovall also returned kickoffs and punts.
 As a junior in 2013, he amassed 34 solo tackles and 49 assisted stops, and managed two interceptions in helping the team advance to the state playoffs.

 The son of Christopher and Maureen Stovall, Jeramiah was born on Aug.
 4, 1997.
-He is majoring in criminology and criminal justice.
-He has volunteered his time with the Nebraska Football Road Race, Husker Heroes and local hospital visits.
+He majored in criminology and criminal justice and earned his bachelor's degree from Nebraska in May of 2019.
+He volunteered his time with the Nebraska Football Road Race, Husker Heroes and local hospital visits.